vcantarella/hyvr/docs/methods.rst

 parameters.
 If alternating hydrofacies are to be simulated they are constructed by creating planes that are evenly spaced along the extruded parabola centerline.

-The HyVR algorithm generates extruded parabolas starting from :math:`z^{bot}_{AE unit} +AE_{depth}\cdot\beta`, as for truncated ellipsoids.
-However, to account for the multiple extruded parabolas that are often concurrently present in many river systems, multiple extruded parabolas can be generated at each simulation depth (``ext_par.channel_no``).
-The starting :math:`x,y` coordinates for the centerlines are drawn from a random uniform distribution such that :math:`x\in[-50,0]` and :math:`y\in[0,Y]`.
-Extruded parabola geometries are then assigned sequentially to the model grid cells; note that in HyVR there is no interaction of extruded parabolas, and subsequent extruded parabolas will supersede (or 'erode') those previously generated.
-Once the predefined number of extruded parabolas stipulated by ``ext_par.channel_no`` has been simulated a three-dimensional migration vector ``ext_par.mig`` is added to the extruded parabola centerlines and the extruded parabola assignment to model grid cells begins again.
-The reuse of the extruded parabola centerline trajectories is more efficient than re-simulating these values at each :math:`z_{sim}`.
-This continues until :math:`z_{sim} = z^{top}_{seq}`.

 .. only:: html